 - This framework has been running for over 30 years, and comprises more than 2000 sites that range for 0.5 hectares to sites of many hundreds.
-Botanical surveys and designation are undertaken with landowner permission, and sites are assessed against national criteria, with some local variations that reflect our rich biodiversity and unique landscape. - Landowners receive a copy of the survey report, and management advice, or signposting to relevant support at their request.
+Using information from botanical surveys, sites are assessed against national criteria, with some local variations that reflect our rich biodiversity and unique landscape. - Landowners receive a copy of the survey report, and management advice, or signposting to relevant support at their request.
 There is no obligation to change management of the site, but it may be that a simple change in a cutting regime or small changes in how you manage the site can have huge benefits for wildlife on site. - CWS assessments are made by a panel of local experts (from a range of organisations) to maintain a consistent approach.
 The criteria covers all priority habitat types and a range of species specific sections provide additional options, for example where a site has a high value for invertebrates or locally important bird species. - The CWS framework provides our opportunity to protect these important sites, and raise their profile in conservation initiatives and planning, but also to provide monitoring information on the state of our environment in the county.